 Extension cord safety

 With the wide use of power tools on construction sites, flexible extension cords often are necessary.
 Due to the very reasons they are used, (exposed, flexible, and unsecured) they are more susceptible to damage than fixed wiring.
-Hazards are created when cords, cord connectors, receptacles, and cord- and plug-connected equipment are improperly used and maintained.
+Cords, cord connectors, receptacles, and cord- and plug-connected equipment should be properly used and maintained.

-You can help keep you and your work site safe with these tips from the Occupational Safety and Health Administration (OSHA) about extension cord safety:
+You can help keep you and your work site safe with these tips from Safe Electricity

-- Make sure of proper grounding - Extension cords must be 3-wire type so they may be grounded, and to permit grounding of any tools or equipment connected to them.
+- Make sure of proper grounding - Extension cords must be 3-wire type so they may be grounded.
+This also grounds equipment and tools connected to them.